eclipse-hono/hono/site/content/user-guide/amqp-adapter.md

 NB: The AMQP adapter needs to be configured for TLS in order to support this mechanism.

+## Link Establishment

+Clients can publish all types of messages to the AMQP adapter via a single *anonymous* sender link.
+Using *AT MOST ONCE* delivery semantics, the client will not wait for the message to be accepted and settled by the downstream consumer.
+However, with *AT LEAST ONCE*, the client sends the message and waits for the message to be delivered to and accepted by the downstream consumer.
+If the message cannot be delivered due to a failure, the client will be notified.

+The client indicates its preferred message delivery mode by means of the *snd-settle-mode* and *rcv-settle-mode* fields of its *attach* frame during link establishment.
+Clients should use `mixed` as the *snd-settle-mode* and `first` as the *rcv-settle-mode* in order to be able to use the same link for sending all types of messages using different delivery semantics as described in the following sections.

+## Error Handling

+The AMQP adapter distinguishes between two types of errors when a message is published using *at least once*:

+* An error caused by the client side, e.g invalid message address, content-type, adapter disabled for tenant etc.
+* An error caused by the server side, e.g no downstream consumers registered, downstream connection loss etc.

+For a client side error, the adapter settles the message transfer with the *rejected* outcome and provides an error description in the corresponding disposition frame.
+In the case of a server-side error, the adapter settles the message with the *released* outcome, indicating to the client that the message itself was OK but it cannot be delivered due to a failure beyond the control of the client.
+In the latter case, a client may attempt to re-send the message unaltered.

 ## AMQP Command-line Client

 For purposes of demonstrating the usage of the AMQP adapter, the **Hono CLI Module** contains an AMQP command-line client for interacting with the AMQP adapter.

 The command-line client supports the following parameters (with default values):